OthelloPlusPlus/libasm/README.md

 Modern compilers, such as gcc, convert higher languages into a compatible assembly syntax before making and linking object files.
 This project however is only compatible for [x86_64](https://en.wikipedia.org/wiki/X86-64) architecture and is compiled using [nasm](Makefile#L74) and [stored in an archive](Makefile#L67).
 When executing functions without the use of of a more modern compiler the files must be manually linked together, this is done via [ld](Makefile#L90).

 ## Basic Structure
-The syntax for the assembly language is divided into five aspects.
+The syntax for the assembly language is divided into four aspects.
 - **Sections** - Different regions of a file, which specify how the syntax should be interpreted and where data should be stored.
 - **Instructions** - Instructions for operations to be by the processor.
 - **Registers** - The CPU's working storage.